-All of the corpora recognise the importance of a variety of language abilities in their corpus construction.
-Native speakers of English may not realise words that are innate to their vocabulary, or may falsely assume that they ``find all words easy''.
-All three of the corpora that we have studied make use of Non-native speakers as part of their annotations.
-The CWI--2016 dataset used crowdsourcing to get annotations from 400 Non-native speakers, the CWI--2018 dataset used native and non-native speakers (collecting at least 10 annotations from each for every instance).
+All of the corpora recognise the importance of a diversity of reader backgrounds in their corpus construction.
+Native speakers of English might not realise that certain words they know well (depending on their socio-cultural biases) are not commonly known or may falsely assume that they ``find all words easy''.
+All three of the corpora that we have studied include annotations by non-native speakers.
+The CWI--2016 dataset used crowdsourcing to get annotations from 400 non-native speakers, the CWI--2018 dataset used native and non-native speakers (collecting at least 10 annotations from each for every instance).
 The Maddela--2018 data used 11 non-native speakers.
 The use of non-native speakers for CWI annotation may lead to models trained using these datasets being useful for identifying words which are complex to non--native speakers, but may not be applicable to other groups.

-All the datasets are all heavily biased towards unedited, informal text.
-The CWI--2016 dataset compiles a number of sources taken from Wikipedia and Simple Wikipedia, the CWWI--2018 dataset takes Wikipedia, WikiNews and one formal set of news text sources.
-The Maddela-2018 dataset uses the Google Web1T (taken from a large web-crawl) to identify the most frequent 15,000 words in English and re-annotates each for complexity.
+All the datasets are heavily biased towards text which has not been professionally edited.
+The CWI--2016 dataset compiles a number of sources taken from Wikipedia and Simple Wikipedia, the CWI--2018 dataset takes Wikipedia, WikiNews and one formal set of news text sources.
+The Maddela-2018 dataset uses the Google Web1T \cite{brants2006google} (taken from a large web-crawl) to identify the most frequent 15,000 words in English and re-annotates each for complexity.
 Except for the news texts in the 2018 data, all of these sources are written for informal purposes and will contain spelling mistakes, idioms, etc. There has been little prior work exploring cross-genre learning for CWI, however it is unlikely that models trained on such informal text will be appropriate for identifying complexity in formal texts.